SucreRouge/RasPi-DroneNav/README.md

 ### *src folder - contains main navigation program*

 **shapeDetectNav.py** - Program with threaded stream which searches for shapes and analyzes them.

 **CLInterface.py** - Class of an object which displays the parameters the stdout being the CLI.
 Stores settings which are read by shapeDetectNav.py .

 **pivideostream.py** - Class of an object which starts the streaming.
 Contains settings for the video capture.

 **shapedetector.py** - Class of an object which identifies the shape.

 ### *src_additional folder - contains additional programs for testing*

 **controlsTest.py** - Allows to test and configure control through LibrePilot by using computer keyboard.

 **controlsTest_pure.py** - Allows to test and configure control through LibrePilot by using computer keyboard.
 Only direct keyboard control but with throttling.
 Better written than the previous one.

-### *src_ard folder - programs for AVR microcontroller which generates PWMs for CC3D*
+### *src_ard folder - programs for AVR microcontroller which generates PWMs
+for CC3D*

 **dronePWMControl** - First version of generating custom PWM on Arduino Uno.

 **dronePWMControlv2** - Working version of Arduino Uno program which reads from serial port the PWM values and applies them to specific pins.

 **dronePWMControlv3** - Final version of my custom PWM generation.
 Reads data from UART and generates PWMs based on this data.
 Not consistent enough for Drone.

 **dronePWMControlv4** - Same as above but with c strings... doesn't work properly.

-**dronePWMControlv5** - THE program.
-Uses Arduino's servo library which generates signals with almost perfect 50Hz.
+**dronePWMControlv5** - Uses Arduino's servo library which generates signals with almost perfect 50Hz.
 With this program LibrePilot properly configures control.

+**dronePWMControlv6** - THE program.
+Uses Arduino's servo library and uses fill of 1.5ms, 2ms, 1ms.